Table of Contents

 Tips to Save Money

-- Start searching for accommodation early
+- Start searching for rooms early

 - Choose shared flats instead of private apartments

-- Compare different options before finalizing
+- Compare different options before choosing

 Food & Grocery Expenses